 Previous studies have shown that in general, older men have more side effects when using testosterone (polycythemia, gynecomastia, high blood pressure, prostatic hyperplasia) and more comorbid conditions.
 High hematocrit and estradiol increase clotting and viscosity, so it is not surprising to me that older men who use testosterone would have more cardiovascular risks if monitored poorly by their physicians.
 It amazes me how many older men using TRT are walking around with hematocrit over 54 and estradiol levels above 100 pg/dl without being offered phlebotomy or estrogen blockers.
 This is one of the main reasons I felt compelled to write this book.

 Older men also require more testosterone to reach normal levels since they have more sex hormone binding globulin that attaches to testosterone and renders it useless.
 So, physicians should carefully monitor these patients if they decide to provide testosterone replacement.
 The age cut off when the risk-to-benefit ratio of testosterone changes is not known yet.
-There are several studies listed in the Appendix that are currently being performed to provide more answers.
+There are several studies that are currently being performed to provide more answers.

 A U.S.-based study showed that testosterone therapy does not increase men's risk for heart attack.
 The study, conducted by researchers at the University of Texas Medical Branch at Galveston, examined 25,420 Medicare beneficiaries 66 years or older treated with testosterone for up to eight years.
 It appeared in the July 2, 2012 issue of the Annals of Pharmacotherapy.